solace-iot-team/async-apim-analytics/apim-analytics-server/devel/README.md

 ### Set Environment Variables

-To setup the required **.env** file for the API Management Analytics server:
+To create the **.env** file for the API Management Analytics server:

 ```bash
 cp template.env .env